Gasimov brothers: Brothers

-Gasimov brothers' father, Haji Mamed Ali Molla Gasim oglu, owned a workshop for dyeing wool for carpets in Ordubad.
+Gasimov brothers' father, Haji Mammad Ali Molla Gasim oghlu, owned a workshop for dyeing wool for carpets in Ordubad.
 The brothers came to work in Baku.

 The elder brother, Haji Gasimov, was born in 1867.
 He started working in Baku as a simple carpenter.
 Soon he gathered around him the most skilful craftsmen and, together with his brothers, created a small artel, and later - a company engaged in construction works.
 The construction by the Gasimov brothers was carried out completely on a turnkey basis: the customer, having been familiarized with the project, only contributed with money and received the finished mansion by the appointed time.
 The purchase and delivery of materials, the construction work, the decoration of the facades and of the apartments - all this was undertaken by the company.
 Later, the brothers opened a parquet factory in Baku.

 The middle brother, Ali Gasimov, was born in 1873.
 He was distinguished by his seriousness and calmness and was responsible for the financial issues in the company.

 The younger brother, Imran Gasimov, being a very experienced contractor, was also a passionate art lover and an avid theatre-goer.
 He was also one of the first Azerbaijani actors.
 The rehearsals of the first national Azerbaijani opera "Leyli and Majnun", in 1907, were held in a large hall on the third floor of the Gasimovs' house.
 Imran Gasimov, a close friend of Uzeyir Hajibeyov, himself suggested this to the composer and took an active part in the preparation of the opera.
 Kasumov, who took on the acting pseudonym "Kengerlinsky", also played two roles in the premiere production of the opera "Leyli and Majnun" on 25 January 1908 - Leili's father, Fattah, and Mejnun's friend, Zeid.
 According to some reports, he also played the role of Nofel.
 In addition to his native language, he spoke Russian and French.
 He provided material support to the families of many actors.
 After a fire in a well-known bookstore at the intersection of Nikolaevskaya and Persidskaya streets (nowadays Istiglaliyyat and Murtuza Mukhtarov, respectively), Imran Gasimov completely took over not only its reconstruction, but also the purchase of new valuable books.
 Imran Gasimov died in an accident.
 As a contractor for the Murtuza Mukhtarov Palace under construction (nowadays the Saadat Palace), he personally supervised the installation of the statues, the decoration and the domes.
 During the installation on the upper tiers of the palace of a knight sculpture, which is still adorned there, he fell down.
 Unable to withstand the grief, his wife Rubaba khanim, poisoned herself 2 weeks later.

 On 25 November 1918, a grandson is born to Haji Gasimov who is called Imran, in the memory of the tragically deceased brother of his grandfather.
 Years later, Imran Gasimov will become a playwright, screenwriter, People's Writer of the Azerbaijan SSR, laureate of the State Prize of the Azerbaijan SSR, and of the Order of Lenin.